DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 # GroupingPanel Plugin Reference

-A plugin that renders the Grouping Panel and used to display groups.
+A plugin that renders the grouping panel used to display group names.

 ## Import